SalesConnection/Caction-Support/docs/User_Types_Default_Access.md

 <br>
 <br>

-## What is the difference between Default, Allow Access, and Block Access on System Access Settings?
+## What is the difference between Default, Allow Access, and Block Access on User Account Customization?

 |    Default    | Based on the system’s default settings for different account types: Admin - Can create anything, Subadmin - Can create items under their department/teams, Staff - Cannot create Customer/Project/Job/Digital Form |
 | :-----------: | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |